nikitakunevich/vscode-snippet-creator/README.md

 This extension helps to automate snippet creation.
 Select text you want to create snippet from and use command "Create snippet" from command palette.

-You can edit created snippet as usual.
+You can edit created snippets as usual because snippets created by this extension simply get added to the snippet JSON file for the relevant language.
+Use the command Preferences: Configure User Snippets (a built-in vscode command) to select and edit your snippets file.

 ## Release Notes
 ### 0.0.5